-Working through problems is an essential part of developing a deep understanding of the subject as this material is heavily math based.
-Students are permitted to discuss concepts and strategies related to solving the homework assignments; however, the work handed in must be their own.
+The assignments are more technical and more challenging than the lecture questions.
+Working through problems is an essential part of developing a deep understanding of electricity and magnetism.
+This material is heavily math based, and is meant to provide a foundation for the mathematical aspects of physics that will come in future classes.
+Students are encouraged to work together to understand the problems; however, the work handed in must be original.
 Solutions showing significant overlap may have the mark divided by the number of people who provide that solution.
-Viewing or searching for solutions in any form before your assignment is submitted is forbidden and will be considered an academic offence.
-This includes solution manuals, worked problems on the internet, solutions written by other students, and solutions provided by course instructors in previous years.
+Finding solutions to equivalent problems online is forbidden and considered an academic offence.